Dissociative Fugue: The Mystery of Agatha Christie

 Before vanishing, Agatha had written several confused notes to Archie and others: in one, she wrote that she was simply going on holiday to Yorkshire, but in another that she feared for her life.
-The following morning, her abandoned car was discovered with headlights on and bonnet up in Surrey, not far from a lake called Silent Pool in which she had drowned one of her fictional characters.
-Inside the green Morris Cowley, she had left her fur coat, a suitcase with her belongings, and an expired driver's license.
+The following morning, her abandoned car, with headlights on and bonnet up, was discovered in Surrey, not far from a lake called Silent Pool in which she had drowned one of her fictional characters.
+Inside the green Morris Cowley, she had left her fur coat, a suitcase with her belongings, and an expired driver’s license.

-Fearing the obvious, the police dredged the lake, organised as many as 15,000 volunteers to beat the surrounding countryside, and even (for the first time in England for a missing person) flew aeroplanes overhead - but all without any trace of Agatha.
+Fearing the worst, the police dredged the lake, organized as many as 15,000 volunteers to beat the surrounding countryside, and even (for the first time in England for a missing person) flew airplanes overhead—but all without any trace of Agatha.

 Agatha never discussed this perplexing episode and also excluded it from her biography.
 Perhaps she contrived it as an act of revenge, maybe even as a publicity stunt, but a dissociative fugue is an equally likely explanation and also the one upheld by her then doctors.

-In any case, it should be borne in mind that, just like dissociative fugue, revenge and fame can also be construed as ego defences.
-In Agatha's own words, ‘Most successes are unhappy.
-That's why they are successes - they have to reassure themselves about themselves by achieving something that the world will notice.'
+In any case, it should be borne in mind that, just like dissociative fugue, revenge and fame can also be construed as ego defenses.